dylan-lang/dylan-programming-book/source/macros.rst

 expression constraint.
 Thus, the macro will yield the expected result of 28.

-#. *Comparison with C:* Because C macros are simple textual
+.. topic:: Comparison with C:

-   substitutions, the macro writer must be sure to insert parentheses around every macro variable when it is substituted, and around the macro expansion itself, to prevent the resulting expansion from taking on new meanings.
+   Because C macros are simple textual substitutions, the macro writer must be sure to insert parentheses around every macro variable when it is substituted, and around the macro expansion itself, to prevent the resulting expansion from taking on new meanings.

 More complex rules
 ------------------